 - Developing programmatic, administrative, and financial recommendations for sustaining and improving the initiative and operationalizing the policy changes.

-As a result of Harbage Consulting’s recommendations, the Maryland Medicaid Agency has proposed to create a pilot program to provide Medicaid funding for home visiting services for pregnant women, new mothers, and their infants under the state’s Medicaid section 1115 waiver.
-Harbage Consulting is continuing to work with the Health Department to prepare for the Pilot and to implement policy and operational changes designed to sustain the BHB initiative in the long-term.
+As a result of Harbage Consulting’s recommendations, the Maryland Medicaid Agency received federal approval to create a pilot program to provide Medicaid funding for home visiting services for pregnant women, new mothers, and their infants under the state’s Medicaid section 1115 waiver.
+Harbage Consulting is continuing to work with BCHD to plan and implement the Home Visiting Pilot and to implement policy and operational changes designed to sustain the BHB initiative in the long-term.